ni/nimi-python/CONTRIBUTING.md

         ```
     1. Ensure no commits are made on ni/nimi-python/master until the release is complete
     1. Create and checkout a branch for release-related changes
-    1. Perform Version Bump (If Needed)
-        * If you need to upgrade the major, minor, patch or dev versions, include any of the following parameters:
-           * --increment-major-version - To increment the major version of package.
-This will update the version to (N+1).X.X.dev0
-           * --increment-minor-version - To increment the minor version of package.
-This will update the version to X.(N+1).X.dev0
-           * --increment-patch-version - To increment the patch version of package.
-This will update the version to X.X.(N+1).dev0
-           * --increment-build-number - To increment the development number of package.
-This will update the version to X.X.X.dev(N+1)
-            For example:
-                ```bash
-                python3 tools/build_release.py --increment-minor-version
-                ```
-        * If you need to update the version for any specific driver(s), include the `drivers` parameter.
-By default, all drivers will be considered.
-        For example:
-            ```bash
-            python3 tools/build_release.py --drivers nidcpower --increment-minor-version
-            ```
-        * Commit to branch
     1. Update [CHANGELOG.md](./CHANGELOG.md)
         * Delete empty (i.e. No changes) sub-sections under "Unreleased" section
         * Remove the Unreleased section from the TOC if there are no changes for those drivers.